tmkeller/readme-generator/SAMPLE_README.md

 Obtain your kitty's consent through your meow translation device, then press and hold the red "test" button for 3 seconds.
 Your kitty should go through the full range-of-motion and myomer calibration sequence.

 ## Questions
-Written by [tmkeller](https://github.com/tmkeller) on GithubEmail the author at timothy.m.keller@gmail.com
+Written by [tmkeller](https://github.com/tmkeller) on Github Email the author at timothy.m.keller@gmail.com

 ## License
 [CC0](http://creativecommons.org/publicdomain/zero/1.0/)